 The forex market exploded following the Bretton Woods Agreement Act of 1971.
 Over $4 trillion is traded on the forex market each day and unlike the stock market, trades can be made 24 hours a day.

 The forex market lacks the volatility of stocks.
 It takes a rare event to see a currency move more than a penny or 2 in a single day (think the British pound sterling following the Brexit vote in 2016).

 Low volatility combined with high liquidity sounds like a good investment, right?
 If you’re a clever trader, you can make a lot of money in a short period of time trading on the forex market.

 What Forex Margin Requirements Mean to Traders

 Choosing the best forex broker is critical to trading currencies.
-You need two currencies to trade and you can find upward of 80 different pairs with some brokers.
+You need 2 currencies to trade, and you can find upward of 80 different pairs with some brokers.

-However, some are traded more frequently than others, and the hierarchy is often referred to as the Big Seven.
-The seven most-often traded currency pairs are:
+However, some are traded more frequently than others, and the hierarchy is often referred to as the Big 7.
+The 7 most-often traded currency pairs are: